richard-peng-xia/awesome-multimodal-in-medical-imaging/README.md

   title={CARES: A Comprehensive Benchmark of Trustworthiness in Medical Vision Language Models}, author={Xia, Peng and Chen, Ze and Tian, Juanxi and Gong, Yangrui and Hou, Ruibo and Xu, Yue and Wu, Zhenbang and Fan, Zhiyuan and Zhou, Yiyang and Zhu, Kangyu and others}, journal={arXiv preprint arXiv:2406.06007}, year={2024}
 }

+@article{xia2024rule,
+  title={RULE: Reliable Multimodal RAG for Factuality in Medical Vision Language Models}, author={Xia, Peng and Zhu, Kangyu and Li, Haoran and Zhu, Hongtu and Li, Yun and Li, Gang and Zhang, Linjun and Yao, Huaxiu}, journal={arXiv preprint arXiv:2407.05131}, year={2024}
+}
 ```